 - Graduate high school with a minimum 2.5 GPA.

-- Complete the FAFSA and qualify for the maximum federal Pell Grant.
+- Complete the FAFSA and qualify for any federal Pell Grant; timely complete the FAFSA application each year for renewal.

 - Be accepted and enroll in ASU, NAU or UArizona as a first-time, full-time, on-campus degree seeking student in the fall semester immediately following high school graduation.